GeekTrainer/learn-django/Module 1.md

     * Creating Hello, world!

-        Now that we know the difference between a project and an app let's go ahead and create the structure.

-        In order to create the app, navigate to the project root folder __myfirstproject__ and input the following on the command line.
+        In order to create the app, we first start by navigating to the project root folder __myfirstproject__ and input the following on the command line.

             python manage.py startapp hello_world